 - Emergency Fuel Delivery: Delivery of enough fuel for the vehicle to get to the nearest service station. - Lock-Out Service: Service to unlock the vehicle if you are locked out.
 A remote unlock may be available if you have OnStar.
-For security reasons, the driver must present identification before this service is given. - Emergency Tow from a Public Road or Highway: Tow to the nearest Chevrolet dealer for warranty service, or if the vehicle was in a crash and cannot be driven.
-Assistance is also given when the vehicle is stuck in the sand, mud, or snow. - Flat Tire Change: Service to change a flat tire with the tire sealant and compressor kit.
+For security reasons, the driver must present identification before this service is given. - Emergency Tow from a Public Road or Highway: Tow to the nearest certified Volt or ELR dealer for warranty service, or if the vehicle was in a crash and cannot be driven.
+Assistance is not given when the vehicle is stuck in the sand, mud, or snow.